zeek/zeek/scripts/base/bif/plugins/Bro_SSL.events.bif.zeek.rst

    :cipher: The cipher chosen by the server.
 The values are standardized as part
            of the SSL/TLS protocol.
-The :bro:id:`SSL::cipher_desc` table maps them to descriptive names.
+The :zeek:id:`SSL::cipher_desc` table maps them to descriptive names.